rayblick/sampling-game/README.md

-In this branch I am developing a plotting function that will be displayed on a canvas of the game.
+In this branch I am developing a plotting function that will be displayed on a canvas while the game is being played.